chuckcscccl/rustlr/README.md

   function will ask for user input to improve error reporting by augmenting the basic generated LR state machine with Error entries.

+#### Version 0.1.2:

+  Fixed problem with Accept state; added LBox smartpointer for encapsulating lexical information into abstract syntax.

+  The parse function has been decomposed into a parse_core, which takes a functional argument that handles error reporting.
+This allows a custom parser interface to be created if one does not wish to be restricted to the supplied [RuntimeParser::parse][2] function, which uses stdio.

-Future releases of rustlr will also be able to train from scripts: this means that a new parser can be quickly trained to display meaningful error messages each time after a grammar is modified (this feature currently has not been tested extensively).
+Future releases of rustlr will be able to train from scripts: this means that a new parser can be quickly trained to display meaningful error messages each time after a grammar is modified (this feature currently has not been tested extensively).

-Future releases of rustlr will also allow the construction of a custom parser using the generated state machine so that users of rustlr are not limited to the built-in generic [RuntimeParser::parse][2] function.

 [1]:https://docs.rs/rustlr/0.1.1/rustlr/struct.RuntimeParser.html#method.parse_train
 [2]:https://docs.rs/rustlr/0.1.1/rustlr/struct.RuntimeParser.html#method.parse